etienne-hr/exoblog/README.md

 - Adding a security on the password as there is none
 - Session with a cookie
 - An account administrator
+- Adding a comment without refresh the page

 ## AUthor